blockprotocol/blockprotocol/libs/@blockprotocol/graph/README.md

 1.  `callbacks` to respond to messages from the block
 1. The starting values for the following messages:

-- `blockEntitySubgraph`: the graph rooted at the blo
+- `blockEntitySubgraph`: the graph rooted at the block entity
+- `readonly`: whether or not the block should be in 'readonly' mode

 These starting values should also be passed in a `graph` property object, if the block can be passed or assigned properties.